 – Elisabeth Gordon Chandler, Sculptor, Educator and Founder of the Lyme Academy of Fine Arts, 2004

 The Requisite Program – One Year, Full-Time Preparation Program

-The one-year, full-time Requisite Program honors founder Elisabeth Gordon Chandler’s vision for art education in an Academy setting.
+The full-time Requisite Program honors founder Elisabeth Gordon Chandler’s vision for art education in an Academy setting.
 By reviving a traditional skills-based program of study, she determined to create a school in which artists were given a firm foundation on which to develop and grow.
 “Painters need to take sculpture and sculptors need to paint,” Elisabeth maintained, recognizing each medium’s unique practical and theoretical contributions to a well-rounded education in the arts.
 This was the belief that guided the administration of the Lyme Academy of Fine Arts in establishing its reputation as one of America’s most comprehensive schools for representational and figurative arts, and that is again at the heart of its curriculum today.

 During their Requisite Program year, students immerse themselves in the concentrated studio environment necessary for the acquisition of essential art skills.
 Students will benefit from the Lyme Academy’s proven strength in teaching the classic principles of drawing, painting, and sculpture based on observation.
 The Academy will also become a vital and vibrant resource for students as they build a strong portfolio and develop the confidence necessary to move forward in today’s art world.